 The most important ecosystem services that prairie potholes provide are described in the following paragraphs:

 Surface water storage and flows—Prairie wetlands store water during spring runoff and following prolonged precipitation events.
 Slowing runoff rates reduces annual economic losses from flood damage to infrastructure such as roads, drainage systems, and housing/structures.
 Wetland losses in the upper reaches of the Mississippi River watershed contribute to increased flooding along the Mississippi River, hundred of miles away.

 Groundwater recharge—Surface waters contained within prairie potholes interact with ground water in a variety of ways.
 Subsurface connectivity of water flow affects both water chemistry and a variety of biological processes.
 Potholes can be both areas of local recharge to groundwater and areas where groundwater discharges to the surface.
 They can also be important for recharging regional aquifers.

 Controls for contaminants, excess nutrients, and sediments—Prairie potholes often receive substantial inputs of chemicals, excess nutrients, and sediments from surrounding agricultural or other industrial operations.
 In some cases wetlands are able to incorporate undesirable chemicals and breakdown these compounds into less toxic by-products and sediments.
 Excess nutrient inputs to wetlands are incorporated into wetland flora and fauna, thereby improving downstream water quality.
 Further, wetlands reduce peak river flows allowing sediments to settle out of the water column, which reduces stream turbidity.

-Researchers within the USPPR are continuing research to better understand ecosystem services.
-See examples within our Resources section.
+Scientists within the PPR are continuing research to better understand ecosystem services.
+The Resources section of this website holds examples.